penseipublicidade/website/docs/controls/container.md

 ### `on_tap_down`

 Fires when a user clicks the container with or without a long press.

-Event object `e` is an instance of `ContainerTapEvent` class with the following properties:
+Event object `e` is of type [`ContainerTapEvent`](/docs/reference/types/containertapevent).

-* `local_x` - the x-coordinate of the tap relative to the container
-* `local_y` - the y-coordinate of the tap relative to the container
-* `global_x` - the x-coordinate of the tap relative to the page
-* `global_y` - the y-coordinate of the tap relative to the page

 :::info
 If `ink` is `True`, `e` will be plain `ControlEvent` with empty `data` instead of `ContainerTapEvent`.